Welcome to EditorNinja’s first editor pricing survey! We’re constantly being asked by:

 The final tally of remaining editors is 63.

-One of the most common questions we receive is around charging per word or per hour.
-Many editors provide their rates as either, but we were interested in how they primarily charge.
+One of the most common questions we receive is about charging per word or hour.
+Many editors provide their rates both ways, but we were interested in how they primarily charge.

 Our numbers tell us that: